 Holiday Week Collection:

-There is no trash collection on the following days: Thanksgiving Day, Christmas Day, and New Year's Day.
-Trash collections scheduled on those days, will have trash picked up the day after the holiday.
+There is no trash collection on the following days: Fourth of July, Thanksgiving Day, Christmas Day, and New Year’s Day.
+Trash collections scheduled those weeks will have trash picked up the day after the regularly scheduled pickup day.

 Storm Day Collection: